 Upon receipt of your application, the Board of Medicine will send a letter of receipt, which will include an individual identification number that you can use to track the status of your application online.
 Most applications are processed within a 30-60-day timeframe.

 Behavior specialist licenses expire on December 31 of even-numbered years.
 Renewal notices are mailed about 120 days before the expiration date.
-No additional training hours or forms are needed for the online renewal.
+You must complete 2 hours of Board-approved continuing education in child abuse recognition and reporting requirements to renew your license.